CivicActions/civicactions.com/src/content/case-studies/new-case-study.md

 Go behind-the-scenes with these resources and supplemental artifacts.

-##### See the work
-[VA Pittsburgh health care](https://www.va.gov/pittsburgh-health-care/) (the model for all future VA.gov content)

 ##### See the prioritization of work
 [List of epics and user stories](https://drive.google.com/file/d/1vsnHz0AwXDr5PFeugboi-DwcOS62AGlF/view?usp=sharing) defining architectural, technical, and business needs for CMS

 ##### Watch a Drupal demo
-Video: How CMS staff can [manage various content types](https://drive.google.com/file/d/1U6lmMtyuzj3ip1Veh1e3_8R1epzPUA6q/view?usp=sharing) depending on their role
+See how agency staff can [manage various content types](https://drive.google.com/file/d/1U6lmMtyuzj3ip1Veh1e3_8R1epzPUA6q/view?usp=sharing) depending on their role

 ##### Peek into the agile process
 Video: [Demo and retrospective](https://drive.google.com/file/d/1sabKhbf89t50hsEX8pl63u_9fG6lzOjz/view?usp=sharing) on a sprint of work